Introduction to Machine Learning (NYU Paris, Fall 2018)

 The Github page for the class will be hosted at https://acosse.github.io/IntroMLFall2018/ and will be used for the lab and the assignments.
 You can also click on each “Lab” in the schedule below and this will re-direct you to the github page.

-Legend: Lab sessions are in green, Homeworks due dates are in red, dates related to the project are in orange.
+Legend: Lab sessions are in green, Homeworks due dates are in red (right side of the table), dates related to the project are in orange.

 |Week 1||09/04, 09/06||General Intro + reminders on proba and inference.
 Part I, Part II|